ayu3456/NamasteReact/Notes/notes_13.md

 done

 # Writing test cases in Resturant Card component.
 Learn how to test props to component of it.

+# Integration Testing. (when multiple component work together)
+Flow Testing

+1: Search Feature Testing, Suppose if we write pizza in the search box , it should filter out pizza resturant from the body.
+We have to write a test case for that.

+When u are doing any state updates,then u have to wrap your component inside the act function.